reshamas/reshamas.github.io/_posts/2018-04-18-my-first-kaggle-competition.md

 I wrote up notes in [0_login](https://github.com/reshamas/fastai_deeplearn_part1/blob/master/courses/mes_projets/0_login.md) so I could easily reference the steps in the future.

 ### Downloading Data
 Since we were working on AWS, it was necessary to load the data to that cloud machine.
-Kaggle has a command line interface (CLI) that makes it easy, and I have written up notes in [downloading data from Kaggle](https://github.com/reshamas/fastai_deeplearn_part1/blob/master/tools/download_data_kaggle_cli.md).
+Kaggle has a command line interface (CLI) that makes it convenient, and I have written up notes in [downloading data from Kaggle](https://github.com/reshamas/fastai_deeplearn_part1/blob/master/tools/download_data_kaggle_cli.md).

 ### Tmux
 Tmux stands for "terminal multiplexer" which lets you switch easily between several programs or windows in one terminal, which is particularly useful when working on a remote machine.
 It also: